-The membership of SALS comprises individuals from a diverse range of international, professional and educational backgrounds, with a shared interest in the advanced study and application of Law.
+The membership of SALS is made up of individuals from a diverse range of international, professional and educational backgrounds.
+From those just beginning their postgraduate studies to senior members of the judiciary, they share an interest in and commitment to the advanced study and application of Law.

 Fellowships to SALS

 Fellowships of the Society for Advanced Legal Studies (FSALS) are available to members who have distinguished themselves in the field of law and legal studies.
-These are awarded through the agreement of the SALS Executive Committee.
+These are awarded through the agreement of the SALS Advisory Group.

 Fellowships are only available to existing members of the Society, and are not available to applicants joining SALS for the first time.